-For the master's degree in Agriculture with a concentration in Animal Science, the student must have completed or will be required to complete in addition to the graduate coursework, 9 credit hours (4000 level or above) of animal/dairy sciences courses.
+The Master of Science in Agriculture with a concentration in Animal and Dairy Science curriculum is based on a total of 30 credit hours.
+This option requires a thesis.
+The student must have completed or will be required to complete in addition to the graduate coursework, 9 credit hours (4000 or above) of animal/dairy sciences courses.
 These 9 credit hours must include at least one course in breeding, nutrition, or reproduction and at least one course in a species-specific production system.
 All students are expected to demonstrate a working knowledge of the Animal and Dairy Sciences field.
 Opportunities to meet this expectation include: audit additional animal sciences courses (below 4000 level), serve as a teaching assistant for Introduction to Animal Science, or attend departmental journal clubs.
-Students not holding a degree in Animal or Dairy Sciences (or related field) will be required to do at least one of the above, as directed by the major advisor.
+Students not holding a degree in animal or dairy sciences (or related field) will be required to do at least one of the above, as directed by the major advisor.
 Any undergraduate courses would not be included in the program of study.